RampLib: scheduler have timing issue

 I have just added two tests for jcom.ramp that illustrates the issue.

-#1 Updated by Adrian Gierakowski about 9 years ago
+#1 Updated by Adrian Gierakowski over 9 years ago

 I don't know if that is the case but maybe it has been implemented this way to be consistent with max's line.
 Here is what is written about it in line.maxhelp: